bluesky/ophyd/docs/user_v1/explanations/area-detector.rst

    ~filestore_mixins.FileStorePluginBase.make_filename

-`~filestore_mixins.FileStorePluginBase` must be sub-classed to match each file plugin and take care of inserting the correct meta-data into `FileStore` and configuring the file plugin.
+:class:`~filestore_mixins.FileStorePluginBase` must be sub-classed to match each file plugin and take care of inserting the correct meta-data into FileStore and configuring the file plugin.

 .. autosummary::
    :toctree: ../generated